linebender/druid/CONTRIBUTING.md

 git config core.symlinks
 ```

-If you're on Windows and the above command returns `false` then you need to enable the setting
+If the above command returns `false` then you need to enable this setting and reset your clone.
-and re-clone the Druid repository.

 ##### Enabling git supprot for symbolic links on Windows